 Guatemala closed its borders this week for a period of two weeks to non-citizens and non-residents.
 All shops and businesses are closed apart from the essentials (food and gas).
 Liquor sales are also prohibited at night (from 6:00 PM).
 Guatemala is no longer accepting deportation flights from the US.

 Belize doesn’t any official cases of coronavirus yet.
-It has, however, banned entry to anyone coming from certain countries including China and most of Europe.
+It has, however, prohibited entry to anyone coming from certain countries including China and most of Europe.

 Forgive us for the brevity of the above info.
 It’s only a snapshot and we will be writing more in-depth info on each country in due course.